thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/telemetry-delta-validation.md

 In this section, we explain the purpose of each node in this tutorial.
 There will be two rule chains involved:

-  - **Root rule chain** - rule chain that actually saves telemetry from devices into the database, and redirect the messages it to "Temperature delta validation" chain
+  - **Root rule chain** - rule chain that actually saves telemetry from devices into the database, and redirect the messages to **Temperature delta validation** chain

-  - **Temperature delta validation** - rule chain that actually calculates the delta between the last five-minutes temperature and latest temperature readings.</br> As a result, if delta value exceeds than 5 degrees, the alarm will be created/updated, otherwise, the alarm will be cleared.
+  - **Temperature delta validation** - rule chain that actually calculates the delta between the last five-minutes temperature and latest temperature readings.
+    <br> As a result, if delta value exceeds 5 degrees, the alarm will be created/updated, otherwise, the alarm will be cleared.

 The following screenshots show how the above Rule Chains should look like: